mixpanel/docs/docs/Tracking/how-tos/user-profiles.md

 That said, User Profile Properties are as flexible as any other properties in Mixpanel, so you can send arbitrary JSON.

 ### How does Mixpanel join Events and User Profiles?
 Mixpanel stores Events and User Profiles in two separate tables under the hood.
 These two tables are joined at query-time, rather than ingestion-time.
 This means that when you make a report in our UI that uses User Profiles, we run a query that joins the Events table with the User Profiles table.
+This has two implications:

-The implication of this is that you can ingest User Profiles independently from how you ingest events; as long as they have the same IDs, they'll join automatically.
+* If you track User Profiles after you track events, they'll still join retroactively with all past events.
+This means that you don't need to worry about tracking Events and User Profiles in lockstep with each other.
+As long as they have the same values for Distinct ID, they'll join with each other.

-Another implication of this is that all Events join with the state of a user's profile as of now, rather than as it was at a point in time.
+* All Events join with the latest state of a User Profile, rather than its state at a point in time.
 If there are aspects of a user's state that change over time (for example, their plan type), we recommend tracking that as a property on their events, so that you can analyze that change over time.

 ### How can I update User Profile Properties?
 User Profiles are mutable; Mixpanel only stores the latest value of each profile property.
 We have methods to update profile properties via our [HTTP API](ref:profile-set).